 In this article, we will spread out the differences between gel nails and acrylic nails.

-Gel nails application is highly priced compared to acrylic nails application.
+Gel nails application is highly-priced compared to acrylic nails application.
 Therefore, if you are new to artificial nail extensions, acrylics nail may be quite an affordable option for you as it costs up to 2 to 3 times as much.

-Gel has a light and fluid texture that does not dry out so quickly which allow the manicurist to play along freely with the shape and the design.
+Gel has a light and fluid texture that does not dry out so quickly which allows the manicurist to play along freely with the shape and the design.
 On the contrary, acrylic is a thick mix between a liquid and a power.
 This mix dries out quickly which urges the manicurist to be prompt.

 Applying both gel and acrylic nails require preparing your nails first by cleaning, filing, and buffing them.
 The next step is to add artificial nail tips to your nails.
 In case you choose the acrylic nail application, the manicurist will glue nail tips using the liquid and powder we’ve talked about before.

 The gap between your nails and the added tips will be filled with the same mix.
 Your nails are then going to be left to dry naturally, which will take some time.

 - Read also: how to shrink clothes

 However, if you choose the gel nail application, your nails will be coated with a base coat onto which the artificial nail tips will be glued.
 Afterward, three coats of gel are applied and cured with UV light, which implicates that gel nails will dry out a lot faster than acrylic nails.

 4. Outward aspect